utshomax/postman-docs/src/pages/docs/reports/all-apis-reports.md

 The **Team APIs** report provides information about APIs in team workspaces, including:

-* **Total APIs in team workspaces** - The number of APIs in team workspaces.
-* **Schemas by type** - The number of APIs in team workspaces by schema type (like OpenAPI, GraphQL, and Swagger).
-If an API has multiple versions with different schema types, then the same API will be counted in the column for each relevant schema type.
-* **APIs updated over time** - The number of APIs in team workspaces that have been updated in the last 30 days.
-* **API response time** - The average response time of all APIs in team workspaces in the last seven days.
-To be included, the request to which a response belongs must be part of a collection linked to a team API.
-* **API test results** - The number of successful and failed test runs in the last seven days.
 * **API uptime** - The number of successful responses (returning 1xx or 2xx) compared to failed responses (returning 3xx, 4xx, or 5xx) in the last seven days.
-* **API mock coverage** - The number of APIs in team workspaces that your team has added mocks to.
-* **API monitoring coverage** - The number of APIs in team workspaces that your team has added monitors to.
-* **API test coverage** - The number of APIs in team workspaces that your team has added tests to.
-* **API documentation coverage** - The number of APIs in team workspaces that your team has added documentation to.
-* **Watch count** - The number of times someone has watched an API in a team workspace in the last six months.
-This number includes users who watched and then unwatched an API.
-* **Comments over time** - The number of times someone has commented on an API in a team workspace in the last six months.

 ## Private Network APIs